openhab/openhabian/docs/openhabian-DEBUG.md

 <!-- Attention authors: Do not edit directly.
 Please add your changes to the appropriate source repository -->

-This document is meant to give a guiding hand to users when their openHABian install fails in the first place.
+This document is meant to give a guiding hand to users when their openHABian install fails either on initial image installation or later on when running menu options that install or configure optional components.

 **Attention:**
 If you do not use the image but use `openhabian-config` manually - either to run